The 224th Coast Artillery Searchlight Battalion was activated on January 20, 1943, at Fort

 T/5 Louis M. Stark

-search light, having served honorably in the Pacific Theater on a crew operating a search
+light, having served honorably in the Pacific Theater on a crew operating a

 The C.E.
 Daniel Collection